Solid Wall Insulation Free Grants

-In fact the government consider solid wall insulation to be so important they have now introduced a financial incentive scheme called the Green Deal Cash back Scheme to help pay for your home to be warm and dry with lower fuel costs!
+In fact the government consider solid wall insulation to be so important they have now introduced a financial incentive scheme called the Green Deal Home Improvement Fund to help towards paying for your home to be warm and dry with lower fuel costs!

 How Effective is Solid Wall Insulation ?

 External Solid Wall Insulation ( S.W.I) involves fixing a layer of thermal cladding to the outside walls and then protecting it from the weather using pre-coloured renders.
 It can be fitted to virtually any type of house construction.
 Benefits include:

 * 75%+ Reduction in Heat Loss